Maya Lowlands: Southern

 The Southern Lowlands are generally characterised by relatively high rainfall and temperatures, typically ranging within 80–120 in per annum and 77–95 F, respectively.
 Their rainy season ranges between nine and eleven months, with the dry season compressed to three months or fewer, with the latter typically occurring during March–May.
 (Note: Carrasco 2006 give the Southern Lowlands' wet season as occurring during late-May–November, implying a December–mid-May dry season, in contrast to the March–May dry season asserted by Sharer & Traxler 2006.
 However, the extent of the Southern Lowlands as given by Carrasco 2006 differs from that given by Sharer & Traxler 2006.)
 Their terrain ranges from broken karst topography, predominated by rain-forest and limestone formations, to low-lying coastal topography, predominated by swamps.
 Prominent bodies of water within the Southern Lowlands, which often feature relatively deep and fertile soils, include the Usumacinta River and its tributaries, the Sarstoon River, Lake Izabal, the Rio Dulce, the alluvial valley of the lower Motagua, and the Chamelecon and Ulua Rivers.
 Prominent groupings of archaeological sites within the Southern Lowlands include the Southern Belize Region.
+Additionally, locations like Nixtun-ch'ich, Yaxha, Ucanal, Chau Hiix, Jabonche, and Caye Coco show some influences from the northern lowlands, indicating migration and shared material culture, from architecture to ceramics.

 The Southern Lowlands generally encompass portions of Chiapas, Tabasco, and Campeche in Mexico, Huehuetenango, El Quiche, Alta Verapaz, Izabal, and Peten in Guatemala, Cayo, Stann Creek, and Toledo in Belize, and Cortes, Santa Barbara, and Copan in Honduras.
 (Note: In literature which only sub-divides the Maya Lowlands into northern and southern portions, omitting a central portion, the Southern Lowlands may further encompass portions of Peten in Guatemala, Campeche and Quintana Roo in Mexico, and Cayo, Belize [District], Orange Walk, and Corozal in Belize (eg as in Carrasco 2006 and Carrasco 2006).)